ooples/pine_script_docs/source/concepts/Repainting.rst

 Note how the higher timeframe line is showing the timeframe's `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ value before it occurs.
 The solution is to use the function like we do in our ``nonRepaintingSecurity()`` shown earlier.

+Public scripts using this misleading technique will be moderated.